+Figure 4: Simulation of two targets with 5 mm distance, which reflects a typical high precision thin layer measurement task.
+The two targets can be resolved with 55 GHz of bandwidth, but cannot be separated with the smaller bandwidth of 32.5 GHz.

 High precision distance measurements are another important application class that demands for a large continuous bandwidth.
 Millimetre precision distance measurements are nowadays widely used in terms of e.g. LPR/TLPR equipment with a bandwidth up to 10 GHz.
 For applications requiring sub-micrometer accuracy, the target transfer function has to be corrected in signal processing and a large bandwidth coverage is very important for this process.
 Newest research results [2] for example presented an absolute measurement accuracy compared to a laser interferometer with +/-5 µm in a distance of up to 5 metre measurement range based on this concept.
 By covering a large bandwidth, it is also possible to classify objects based on their transfer function or for more complex previously known objects, to estimate the actual view-angle of the object for 3D positioning.
 These systems also demand for a very high measurement rate to allow tracking of fast-moving objects.